Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Roadmap Ahead

 \section{Roadmap Ahead}

-TCT is a long-term vision for the community.
-Our prototype shows that it points to a promising direction.
-Two sub-problems need significant emphasis when we deploy TCT in the real-world setting.
+Our prototype shows that TCT points to a promising direction for faithful and scalable runtime verification, but there are future work items to be discussed when we consider the real-world deployment.